 Firstly don’t panic – not everyone has to pay inheritance tax.
-It’s only applicable if assets and any combined wealth are over the current inheritance tax threshold (£325,000 for 2014/2013).
+It’s only applicable if assets and any combined wealth are over the current inheritance tax threshold (£325,000).
 Any wealth you own above this allowed amount, including the proceeds from selling your house, will be taxed at 40% on death, with the main exception being gifts made to your spouse or civil partner.
-Since October 2007, married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 in 2014-13.
+Since October 2007, married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000.

 In most cases, you must pay inheritance tax within six months of the end of the month in which the deceased died.
 Be careful as interest is charged on any tax not paid by the due date, no matter what caused the delay in payment.
 Don’t worry if the majority of the tax would be paid through the value of the estate such as a house because HMRC have kindly developed a system where you can pay yearly instalments over 10 years.
 Fortunately, there are ways of reducing your potential liability (i.e. the enormous amount of tax your children may have to pay).